manthanank/learn-rxjs/README.md

 ### Conditional and Boolean Operators

+These operators are used to evaluate conditions and return boolean values.
+Some of the operators are:

+- defaultIfEmpty
+- every
+- find
+- findIndex
+- isEmpty

 **defaultIfEmpty** - Emits a given value if the source Observable completes without emitting any next value, otherwise mirrors the source Observable.

 ```typescript